What kind of formal coach training or experience do you have?

 I’ve been a professional coach since 1998 and was one of the founding members of ICF and CoachU.
 I am a certified professional coach through CoachNet and have been an active member of Coach Jacksonville since its inception 14 years ago.
 I have a master’s degree in Business and Personnel Management and have lead a variety of military and civilian organizations of between 12 and 250+ people.
 I have coached and been a consultant to well over 100 clients between the ages of 23 and 67.
 I’ve designed and conducted training seminars to groups as large as 300 attendees.
 Please see my condensed work and coaching histories under Pastors & Lay Leaders and Military at the above drop down menus for specifics.

 How do coaching sessions work?
 How often and for how long?

-A typical coaching session is 45-60 minutes by phone, conducted once every 1-2 weeks for a total of 6 sessions.
+A typical coaching session is 45-60 minutes by phone, and occasionally in person (over lunch, for example) conducted once every 1-2 weeks for a total of 6 sessions.
 But, that’s just an average.
 I’m flexible and attuned to the specific needs and circumstances of the client.
 I see some clients face-to-face in their office and others over a meal.
 Some clients have their goals accomplished with as few as 3 sessions, and I’ve had some clients go over 20 sessions over a period of years.

 What are some common coaching topics or goals you’ve focused on?